abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

-When we're not able to step outside of our usual patterns of thinking, and instead find ourselves caught up in the flow of becoming, or the momentum of any kind of pattern—and we're identified with it—then it is similar to a form of craziness.
+When we're not able to step outside of our usual patterns of thinking, and instead find ourselves caught up in the flow of becoming, or the momentum of any kind of pattern---and we're identified with it---then it is similar to a form of craziness.
 Luang Por Chah famously once said that three seconds without mindfulness is like three seconds of madness.
 So even though we are wearing robes, or are dedicated lay practitioners, we can still share the exact same chaotic mental state as ninety-nine percent of the rest of the planet.
 In those instances we are caught up in the same momentum, identified with it, not questioning it, and flowing on and on in the stream of becoming.
 So we need to use these